department-of-veterans-affairs/vets-website/va-gov/pages/life-insurance/file-appeal-for-tsgli.md

 <b>Be sure to:</b>
 <ul>
-<li>Check the box on the form that fits the description of what your new evidence is supporting, and write a brief description of the evidence.
+<li>Check the box on the form that fits the description of what your new evidence supports, and write a brief description of the evidence.
 Include details like the specific page number(s) where the new information appears in your medical record, or the specific date of a police report.</li>
 <li>Highlight any new evidence in your medical records.</li>
 <li>Submit only the new evidence or documentation that supports your appeal.
 You don’t need to resend documents you sent before.
 If you send everything again, this will delay your appeal.</li>
 </ul>